-- [4] The Shelf Manager is a Backup but the remote presence bit is not set. - [5] -The Shelf Manager is a Backup but the remote switchover request bit is not set. - [6] The Shelf Manager is a Backup but the CPLD Active bit is set. - [7] The Shelf Manager is Active with a Backup but the remote presence bit is not set. - [8] The Shelf Manager is Active with a Backup but the remote healthy bit is not set. - [9] The Shelf Manager is Active with a Backup but the CPLD Active bit is not set. - [10] The local presence bit is not set for the current Shelf Manager. - [11] The Shelf Manager is Active with no Backup, but the remote healthy bit is set. - [12] The Shelf Manager is Active with no Backup but the remote switchover request bit is set. - [13] The Shelf Manager is Active but senses the CPLD Active bit set on other ShMM.
+- [4] The Shelf Manager is a Backup but the remote presence bit is not set. - [5] The Shelf Manager is a Backup but the remote switchover request bit (the remote active bit on ShMM-700) is not set. - [6] The Shelf Manager is a Backup but the HRI Active bit is set. - [7] The Shelf Manager is Active with a Backup but the remote presence bit is not set. - [8] The Shelf Manager is Active with a Backup but the remote healthy bit is not set. - [9] The Shelf Manager is Active with a Backup but the HRI Active bit is not set. - [10] The local presence bit is not set for the current Shelf Manager. - [11] The Shelf Manager is Active with no Backup, but the remote healthy bit is set. - [12] The Shelf Manager is Active with no Backup but the remote switchover request bit (the remote active bit on ShMM-700) is set. - [13] The Shelf Manager is Active but senses the HRI Active bit set on other ShMM.